The Ultimate Guide to Ice Dams

 It’s that time of year again: temperatures are dropping and people are trading in bathing suits for winter coats.
 It’s pretty clear what to do when the seasons change in regards to what we wear.
 However, other winter checklist items feel a bit more abstract.
 Winter proofing is one example of things we tend to overlook.
 Forget it not!
 Neglecting this vital precautionary measure often leads to extensive damage – and expensive gutter repairs.

-During the winter months, snow and ice can cause serious problems when it comes to roofs and gutters.
-In fact, approximately 1 in 50 insured homes files a claim due to winter water damage each year.
+During the cold months, snow and ice can cause serious problems when it comes to roofs and gutters.
+In fact, approximately 1 in 50 insured homes files a claim due to frozen water damage each year.
 While many of the costs are covered by insurance, there are some large costs that are not.
 Ice dams are a bit tricky and fall into that coverage gray area, which is why it is so important to stop them before they begin.

 Ice dams?
 What are those?
 What do we do about them?
 Fear not!
 This ultimate guide to ice dams has all the answers.
 In this guide, you will learn everything you need to know about protecting your home against ice dams.
 We will cover everything, from what they are to how you can get rid of them and, most importantly, how to prevent them altogether.